-Most of the waste you encounter in your garden is the outgrowth of foliage or cuttings of plants and weeds.
+Most of the waste in your garden is the outgrowth of foliage or cuttings of plants and weeds.
 Aside from that, you deal with the prunings of old large branches and messes of garden cleanups.
 Among the common organic wastes include:

 - Lawn clipping and cuttings